erasterukundo/greater-installer/docs/STEP_01_UBUNTU_PREPARATION.md

 ## Purpose

-Prepare a clean Ubuntu server by installing the basic utilities required for GREATER Installer development, testing, troubleshooting, and source code management.
+Prepare a clean Ubuntu server by installing the basic utilities required for GREATER Installer development, testing, troubleshooting, source code management, and future deployment activities.

-This step establishes a standard development environment that will be used throughout the implementation of the GREATER Installer.
+This step establishes a standard development environment that can be reproduced on any Ubuntu server.

 ---

 ## Why This Step Is Required

-A fresh Ubuntu installation does not always include the utilities required during installer development.
+A fresh Ubuntu installation may not include several utilities required during installer development and validation.

 Installing these tools ensures that:

 * Development activities are reproducible.
-* Documentation commands work consistently.
+* Documentation examples work correctly.
 * Source code can be downloaded and managed.
-* Troubleshooting information can be collected.
+* System information can be collected.
+* Troubleshooting activities can be performed.
 * Future installer modules can execute correctly.

 ---